• Home

 Benefits of Play Therapy

-• Empowers children to problem solve and build new coping skills
+• Empowers children to problem-solve and develop coping skills

-• Provides a safe environment to process trauma and difficult experiences
+• Offers a safe and supportive environment to process trauma and challenging experiences

 Girl child, painting with orange and red on white paper